-Electrohydraulic lithotripsy is one of many methods to treat kidney stones or bile stones.
+Electrohydraulic lithotripsy is one of many methods to treat kidney stones.
 It uses an electrohydraulic device with a flexible probe to deliver electricity that breaks apart the stones.

 Copyright © Nucleus Medical Media, Inc.

 Lithotripsy is used to remove kidney stones that:

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as:

 Your risk of complications may increase if you have bleeding disorders or are taking medications that reduce blood clotting.

 Before the procedure, your doctor may do the following:

 Other things to remember before the procedure:

 Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to 1 week before the procedure.